Shawne Williams

 Shawne Brian Williams (born February 16, 1986) is an American former professional basketball player.
-He played college basketball for the University of Memphis before being selected 17th overall in the 2006 NBA draft by the Indiana Pacers.
+He played college basketball for the Memphis Tigers before being selected 17th overall in the 2006 NBA draft by the Indiana Pacers.

 High school career

 Considered a five-star recruit by Rivals.com, Williams was listed as the No. 5 shooting guard and the No. 15 player in the nation in 2005.

 College career

 In his freshman year of 2005–06 at Memphis, Williams averaged 13.2 points and 6.2 rebounds per game while also averaging 1.4 steals and blocks, playing in 36 games while starting 34.
 He led all Conference USA freshmen in scoring and rebounding.
 Williams averaged 18.0 points and 6.7 rebounds in three games in the Conference USA tournament, being named the tournament MVP.
 He can also play at the guard position.

 Professional career

-Indiana Pacers (2006–2008)

 Williams signed with the Indiana Pacers July 6, 2006.
 Williams scored 13 points in his NBA debut against the Chicago Bulls on December 11, 2006.
+On October 10, 2008, Williams was traded to the Dallas Mavericks for Eddie Jones, two first-round draft picks and cash.